michelleN/community/autoscaling.md

 * `ReplicationController` - the first building block of auto scaling.
 Pods are deployed and scaled by a `ReplicationController`.
 * kube proxy - The proxy handles internal inter-pod traffic, an example of a data source to drive an auto-scaler
 * L3/L7 proxies - A routing layer handling outside to inside traffic requests, an example of a data source to drive an auto-scaler
-* auto-scaler - scales replicas up and down by using the `resize` endpoint provided by scalable resources (`ReplicationController`)
+* auto-scaler - scales replicas up and down by using the `scale` endpoint provided by scalable resources (`ReplicationController`)

 ### Auto-Scaler

-The Auto-Scaler is a state reconciler responsible for checking data against configured scaling thresholds and calling the `resize` endpoint to change the number of replicas.
+The Auto-Scaler is a state reconciler responsible for checking data against configured scaling thresholds and calling the `scale` endpoint to change the number of replicas.
 The scaler will use a client/cache implementation to receive watch data from the data aggregators and respond to them by scaling the application.
 Auto-scalers are created and defined like other resources via REST endpoints and belong to the namespace just as a `ReplicationController` or `Service`.